Saturday, April 29, 2017

 Preventive measures

-Avoid consuming fruits partially eaten by birds, bats, etc. Avoid drinking toddy posibly infected by bats.
+Avoid consuming fruits partially eaten by birds, bats, etc. Avoid drinking toddy possibly infected by bats.
 Avoid direct contact with the Nipah patients.
-Quaratine the persons suspected to be infected by the virus.
+Quarantine the persons suspected to be infected by the virus.
 Follow strictly the treatment protocols and also the rules laid down for disposing the dead bodies of Nipah patients.

 Treatment